 1. Jack of all trades

 I hate to burst the bubble of anyone who ever had a mother tell them that they could do anything, but you can’t.
 Not everyone is well-rounded in every possible field.
-There’s a good reason for that too, if we were we wouldn’t be hiring people to work with us because we’d already be an ace at their job!
+There’s a good reason for that too, if we were we wouldn’t be hiring people to work with us because we’d already been an ace at their job!

 2. Team player